ngendah/learn-gnu-make/introduction.md

 Make rules is a set of instructions telling it what to do and are classified into:

 * Static rules
-    This are rules that specify mutiple targets to be built by the commands.
+    This are rules that specify mutiple targets(filenames with extensions) to be built by the commands.
 The rule format is;
     ```
     targets: target-pattern: prerequisites-pattern
         ->command; command